EldadSomeh/SecretEngine/README.md

 ## 📋 Prerequisites

 ### 🔧 Azure Resources
-- Azure Logic App (Consumption or Standard)
+- Azure Logic App Standard
 - System-assigned Managed Identity enabled on the Logic App
 - Azure Key Vault with appropriate access policies
 - An App Registration (Service Principal) in Entra ID
+- The logicapp json file is supported for statefull workflow

 ---